 The mineral Selenium is important for our immune system and heart, partially as it is a potent antioxidant that helps to fight free radicals.

 Choline is also something many of us do not get quite enough of.
 One of its most researched benefits is for brain health.
 It has been shown to improve cognitive performance and may help those with neuro-degenerative illnesses.
 It even made it into my list of the best foods for brain health in the form of eggs!

 Additionally, Phosphorus helps to produce energy.

 Do note that Thai cuisine often uses white jasmine rice.
-It has a higher glycemic index and provides the last minimalist and other kinds of rice such as brown rice and basmati.
+It has a higher glycemic index and provides fewer nutrients than other kinds of rice such as brown rice and basmati.
 Having it often may not be good for blood sugar levels.

 This fruit is also a good source of vitamins C and A, both of which help to produce collagen.
 Collagen is essential for the formation of connective tissues found throughout the body.
 This can help to prevent ageing, maintain overall health, and even combat certain conditions such as arthritis.
 My post about bone broth covers does this in-depth.

 *Added sugar (or syrup) is common in this dish – feel free to skip it!
 Mangoes are naturally very sweet.

 5. Kuay Teow Lui Suan (Guay Tiew Lui Suan) ก๋วยเตี๋ยวลุยสวน